 "Welcome!" he greets Scorpius, smiling.
 "Scorpius, right?
 Albus told me a lot about you."

 He manages a nod and he tucks his hands firmly into his pockets to keep from anyone seeing them shaking violently.

 "Why don't you take a seat and, er, get some food?"
 Mr. Potter hastily gives both of them small pushes on their backs.
-Albus prances back to his seat and Scorpius keeps close, determined not to look at anyone in the eye.
+Albus prances back to his seat and Scorpius keeps close, determined not to look anyone in the eye.
 He tries his hardest not to bump into anyone along the way, but it's almost impossible.
-He stumbles into several people and Scorpius quickly mutters apologies.
+He accidentally stumbles into several people and Scorpius quickly mutters apologies.

-"That's my mum."
-Albus informs him.
+"That's my mum," Albus informs him.

 To Scorpius' great relief, the chatter begins to pick up again.
 He listens intently while Albus does a small introduction for everyone in his family.
 He recognizes James Potter (bit of an arsehole), Dominique Weasley (best-looking girl he's ever seen, aside from her sister, Victoire) and the Scamander twins (weird blokes, them).
 The rest he forgets almost as soon as he hears them.
 Albus eats messily and wipes his mouth on his sleeve.
-His mother berates him for this and she smiles again when she sees Scorpius' amazed expression when he spoons some mashed potatoes into his admittedly rather hungry mouth.
+His mother berates him for this and she smiles again at Scorpius' amazed expression when he spoons some mashed potatoes into his hungry mouth.
 Undoubtedly the best he's ever tasted.